PayalLakra/Sentiment-Analysis-Using-Python/README.md

-Amazon Review Sentiment Analysis:: This project provides a GUI application to analyze the sentiment of Amazon reviews using Natural Language Processing (NLP) techniques.
+# Amazon Review Sentiment Analysis

+This project provides a GUI application to analyze the sentiment of Amazon reviews using Natural Language Processing (NLP) techniques.
 The application allows users to input reviews directly or fetch reviews from an Amazon product page and visualize the sentiment distribution.

 ## Features